Fuerza Ecuador

 Fuerza Ecuador (Ecuador's Force) was a political party in Ecuador.

 History

 The party was established on 20 October 2014 by Abdalá Bucaram, Jr. as a successor to the Ecuadorian Roldosist Party, which had its legal registration withdrawn.
 It was registered in 2015 by the National Electoral Council after presenting 226,040 signatures.

-Bucaram was the party's presidential candidate for the 2017 general elections, finishing fifth with 4.8% of the vote.
+Bucaram was the party's presidential candidate for the 2017 general elections, finishing fifth with 5% of the vote.
 The party also won a single seat in the National Assembly, taken by María Mercedes Cuesta.

-On 27 November 2021, the National Electoral Council de-registered Fuerza Ecuador for not meeting the necessary percentage of votes or elected positions in two consecutive elections.
+On 27 November 2021 the National Electoral Council de-registered Fuerza Ecuador for failing to meet the necessary percentage of votes or elected positions in two consecutive elections.